jw673b/Rock-Paper-Scissors/README.md

-This is a simple game of rock-paper-scissors to be played against a computer
+This is a simple game of rock-paper-scissors to be played against a computer.
+You can click a button to begin a best of 5 game.
+If you win, you get a point.
+If the computer wins, it gets a point.
+The one with the most points after 5 rounds wins.
+(Ties are possible)